-- Consultation with the Fuel Management Specialist or Liaison, land manager (e.g. MFLNRO resource district or BC Parks), forest tenure holders, other local governments, or other stakeholders regarding the proposed prescription.
-Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission. - Information sharing with First Nations, as required by the land manager (e.g. MFLNRO resource district or BC Parks).
+- Consultation with the Wildfire Prevention Officer or FNESS Fuel Management Liaison/Specialist, land manager (e.g. MFLNRORD resource district or BC Parks), forest tenure holders, other local governments, or other stakeholders regarding the proposed prescription.
+Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission. - Information sharing with First Nations, as required by the land manager (e.g. MFLNRORD resource district or BC Parks) and confirmation that these requirements have been met.
 Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission. - Evaluation of the site(s) including field reconnaissance and data collection in order to provide stand structure, soil and eco-typing, threat assessment worksheets, threat rating, and/or fuel loading.
-Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission. - Assessment(s) by a qualified professional that are directly related to the resource values affected by the prescription within the proposed area - Lay out and traversing of treatment area(s) in the field - Wildfire modelling to develop treatment specifications (e.g. FuelCalc, CFIS) - Developing a maintenance plan - Preparation of the prescription, maps, spatial data, and metadata (See Appendix 1 for information on the required Prescription template, Appendix 3 for mapping requirements and spatial data requirements) - Staff and contractor costs directly related to the development of the prescription - Applicant administration costs directly related to the development the prescription - Public information costs directly related to the development of the prescription
+Please note this activity may take place before the application is submitted provided it is conducted within 12 months of application submission. - Evaluation of access requirements for fuel removal, including reactivating/deactivating short stretches of trails or roads - Assessment(s) by a qualified professional that are directly related to the resource values affected by the prescription within the proposed area (e.g. geotechnical, archaeological) - Lay out and traversing of treatment area(s) in the field - Wildfire modelling to develop treatment specifications (e.g. FuelCalc, CFIS) - Developing a maintenance plan - Preparation of the prescription, maps, spatial data, and metadata.
+See Appendix 1 for information on the required Prescription template, and Appendix 3 for mapping requirements and spatial data requirements.